 My areas of expertise include trauma focused interventions, as well as crisis informed care aimed at addressing various cognitive, emotional, and behavioral disorders.
-I am also trained to work with individuals and families dealing with grief and loss, divorce, blended families, and abuse.
+I am also trained to work with individuals and families dealing with grief and loss, divorce, blended families, adoption and abuse.

 What is your main goal when working with a client?

 My main goal when working with a client is to enter their world and their experience as they are living it.
 By being fully present and engaged in this process alongside the client, they feel heard, understood, and safe to share what they may be struggling with.
 This journey toward self-awareness, growth, and healing is life-changing and a continual process.

 What is your approach and what methods do you employ?